Jeff Zimbalist: The Two Escobars (2010)

 In 2010, Disney / ESPN Films released The Two Escobars which Zimbalist directed and produced with his brother Michael.
 Zimbalist also was credited as the director of photography and editor.
 The film was nominated for another Emmy and was an official selection at the Cannes Film Festival, the Tribeca Film Festival, the Los Angeles Film Festival, and the IDFA International Film Festival.

 In 2011, Jeff and Michael Zimbalist's script for The Two Escobars was nominated for a best nonfiction script by the Writers Guild of America, named a top 10 sports film of all time by The Times, and was named 2010 Documentary of the Year alongside The Tillman Story by Sports Illustrated.
 Of the over 150 films in the Academy Award-winning and Emmy Award-winning 30 for 30 series, the New York Post and Vulture ranked The Two Escobars as the best one.

-In 2019, The Hollywood Reporter ranked the show the 5th best TV series of the decade behind Breaking Bad, Mad Men, Rectify, and Parks and Recreation.
+In 2019, The Hollywood Reporter ranked 30 for 30 the 5th best TV series of the decade behind Breaking Bad, Mad Men, Rectify, and Parks and Recreation.
 The Zimbalists shared the 2011 Peabody Award with this first season of ESPN Films 30 for 30 filmmakers.

-Since, the Zimbalist brothers also directed two other entries into the 30for30 series, including Arnold's Blueprint with Arnold Schwarzenegger and Youngstown Boys, featuring hall-of-famer Jim Brown, which won an Emmy in 2014.
+Since, the Zimbalist brothers also directed two other entries into the 30 for 30 series, including Arnold's Blueprint with Arnold Schwarzenegger and Youngstown Boys, featuring hall-of-famer Jim Brown, which won an Emmy in 2014.